 There are over 2,000 Christian and Missionary Alliance churches in the U.S. alone, with over 500,000 believers who worship in over 37 languages every week.
 In addition, over 20,000 C&MA churches gather internationally.
 Missions was the heart of the Alliance at its founding and continues to be our guiding principle.

-Part of “Loving God and Others Well” is reaching out to our community, supporting others as they reach out, and sending teams to bless what God is doing elsewhere—locally and globally.
+Part of seeking to love God and others well is reaching out to our community, supporting others as they reach out, and sending teams to bless what God is doing elsewhere—locally and globally.

 Currently, we support: